tahelegonus/newforensicprogram/README.md

 # newforensicprogram
 using new found skills of SQL, hayabusa, pandas, python, ASCII, Json to create a threat detector

-# GREETINGS (71/10/26) ʕ•ﻌ•ʔ
+# GREETINGS (7/10/26) ʕ•ﻌ•ʔ
 Today begins the day of working on a program for threat hunting!
-I think its relaly fun, and once you notice the signs it gets a lot easier.
+I think its really fun, and once you notice the signs it gets a lot easier.
 However, after a while, it seems like it gets repetiative, and you start to miss things!
 THEREFORE, i decided to combine a whole bunch of languages and existing programs to create a mini threat hunter, that hopefully with time can actually be used.
 I created a "windows event log" using json, and im just sort of having ai just come up with a whole bunch, some benign, and some malcious so i wont be able to recongize them.

 # What is this progam called? ʕ•ﻌ•ʔ